Enrollment Policies and Procedures

 When a space becomes available, and a child's application is accepted, the CDL administrative staff will use the following procedures to contact a family about the opening:

 - We will call the parent/guardian using the phone numbers and e-mails given on the application form, to offer the open space.
+The Family will have 24 hours to respond before we move to the next family

 - Once a family indicates interest in accepting the invitation to enroll, we will give the family 24 hours to schedule a tour and to make a deposit to hold the space.